 New Brunswick – In-class instruction suspended indefinitely

-Newfoundland & Labrador – In-class instruction suspended indefinitely
+Newfoundland & Labrador – In-class instruction suspended through to end of June

-Ontario – In-class instruction suspended until May 4th, could be extended
+Ontario – In-class instruction suspended until May 31st.

-Prince Edward Island – In-class instruction suspended until May 11th, could be extended
+Prince Edward Island – In-class instruction suspended indefinitely

 Saskatchewan – In-class instruction suspended indefinitely